 Adopting a child is expensive.
 If you do it through an adoption agency or privately, it can cost anywhere from $5,000 to $40,000 or more.
 International adoptions can range from $7,000 to $30,000.

 The federal government wants to encourage adoptions and has put its money where its mouth is by establishing an adoption tax credit.
-If you adopt a child, this credit can save you as much as $13,400 (2015) in taxes.
-This generous credit, which was scheduled to end in 2012, was made permanent under the fiscal cliff tax deal enacted on January 1, 2013.
+If you adopt a child, this credit can save you as much as $13,460 in taxes in 2016 ($13,400 in 2015).
+This generous credit was made permanent under the fiscal cliff tax deal enacted on January 1, 2013.

 To find out more about the general adoption process, see Nolo's section on Adoption, Guardianship, and Parenting.

 You qualify for the adoption tax credit if you incur out-of-pocket expenses to adopt a child under 18 years of age, or a child of any age who is physically or mentally disabled.
 The child can be a United States citizen or resident alien (a "U.S. child" in IRS parlance), or a nonresident alien.
 If you attempt to adopt a U.S. child, you may be able to claim the credit before the adoption becomes final.

 For 2016, the maximum credit is $13,460 per child.
 The credit applies to all reasonable and necessary adoption expenses, including court costs, attorney fees, traveling expenses (including meals and lodging while away from home), and other expenses directly related to the legal adoption of an eligible child.
 Expenses for a foreign adoption (where the child was not a U.S. citizen or resident at the time the adoption process began) qualify only if you actually adopt the child.